danvk/boggle-paper/paper/content.typ

   , kind: table
   )

+The bound might also be an overcount if there are repeat letters and we double-count a word.
 When we work with Sum/Choice trees, we are fundamentally working with the Multiboggle score, rather than the true Boggle score.
 For most boards, $M(B)$ is close to $S(B)$.
 Since we have considerable “wiggle room” between the average score of a board (\~40 points) and the score of the best board (3625), working with the Multiboggle score is usually an acceptable concession.
 What we'll seek is boards